 Dr. DJ Farmer, Vice President of Student Services and Enrollment Management

 Office: 123 Stone Hall

 NC Post-Secondary Education Complaint Procedures

 If a complaint cannot be resolved through the institution’s complaint process, students may file a complaint with the North Carolina Post-Secondary Education Complaints unit.
-Please review the NC Post-Secondary Education Student Complaint Policy (PDF), and complete the NC Post-Secondary Education Complaint Form (PDF)and submit the complaint to:
+Please review the NC Post-Secondary Education Student Complaint Policy (PDF) and submit their complaint using the online form at https://studentcomplaints.northcarolina.edu/form.

 North Carolina Post-Secondary Education Complaints

 Sandhills Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees, diplomas, and certificates.
 If a complaint directly related to specific compliance with the Principles of Accreditation is not satisfactorily resolved, students are able to file a complaint with SACSCOC.

 1866 Southern Lane

 Decatur, Georgia 30033-4097

 SARA-NC Complaint Process and Information